rdkcentral/rdkservices/docs/api/BluetoothPlugin.md

 <a name="setAudioStream"></a>
 ## *setAudioStream*

 Sets the primary or secondary audio-out to the given Bluetooth device.

 ### Events

-  No Events.
+No Events

 ### Parameters